 Contact the Law Offices of Kretzer & Volderbing P.C.
 Today

 When you are trying to figure out how to navigate copyright issues, you will need Texas lawyers with specific experience with copyright and who have the right knowledge and resources to help you.
-For copyright infringement help, contact attorneys Seth Kretzer and James Volberding today!
+For copyright infringement help, contact attorney Seth Kretzer today!